 Recent cases in which Erin has acted as counsel include:

-- Representing The Toronto-Dominion Bank in a $5.5 billion action arising from the collapse of Stanford International Bank.
+- Successfully defended The Toronto-Dominion Bank in a $5.5 billion action arising from the collapse of Stanford International Bank (McDonald and Dickson v TD Bank, 2021 ONSC 3872).

-- Representing National Bank of Canada in securing an order for security for costs (JoBro Film Finance Ltd v National Bank of Canada, 2020 ONSC 975).
+- Represented National Bank of Canada in securing an order for security for costs (JoBro Film Finance Ltd v National Bank of Canada, 2020 ONSC 975).

-- Obtaining a summary judgment for a physician who was defamed on the internet, which was upheld by the Court of Appeal (Zoutman v Graham, 2020 ONCA 767).
+- Obtained a summary judgment for a physician who was defamed on the internet, which was upheld by the Court of Appeal (Zoutman v Graham, 2020 ONCA 767).

 - Lead counsel representing a physician in successfully responding to an appeal of a consent and capacity board decision (Islam v Ulic, 2019 ONSC 5481).